I miss the time when I knew what day it was. As in, it’s Thursday, a.k.a., Baby Friday! Almost time to bring on the weekend, woo-hoo!

 Unplug.
 And close that door to work

 Here’s a thought – it’s the weekend!
-Do not work!
+Don’t work!
 Pick a firm time to log off on Friday and then actually… LOG OFF.
 Don’t check emails, don’t work on projects.
 Monday will come around fast enough.
-Some sources are finding we’re working up to 3 more hours a day now that we’re stuck at home.
+Some sources are finding that we’re working up to 3 more hours a day now that we’re stuck at home.
 That’s why it’s so important to set a boundary any way you can.
 If you’re lucky enough to have an office, close the door.
 A friend of mine has her workstation on her dining room table and simply puts a sheet over it.
 Bottom line: Get your workstation physically out of sight– that will help keep it off your mind, too.

 Get your farmer’s market on